koodalabs/json-server-fake-reddit-albums/README.md

 </p>

 # **Fake album data generator for JSON Server**
-💻 Generate random data for JSON Server, along with fake album covers sourced from Reddit.
+💻 Generate random data for JSON Server, along with fake album covers.

 This repository contains the `index.js` script for generating fake data for [json-server](https://github.com/typicode/json-server), as well as cover images for fake albums, sourced from [Reddit](https://www.reddit.com/r/fakealbumcovers/).
 Should only be used in development purpose.